Stardust from outer space!Carborundum is a form of stardust originating outside the solar system.

-Known as “silicon carbide”, it is generally used as an abrasive (eg wet and dry sanding papers) or for sharp cutting edges on tools like saws.
+Luckily you don’t have to wait for a meteroite: this useful material is made by combining sand and carbon at very high temperatures.Known as “silicon carbide”, it is generally used as an abrasive (eg wet and dry sanding papers) or for sharp cutting edges on tools like saws.
 You can also come across it as grip tape on skateboards and other slippery surfaces.

 Gritty printmakingThe carborundum printing technique was invented in the 1930s.
 This basically involves glueing or painting carborundum powder onto a printing plate and inking it up with the intaglio process.
 The gritty surface holds ink and produces prints with strong colours and tones.
 Prints made in this way can have a very ‘painterly’ quality.

-Several forms of carborundum are useful for printmaking:
+Several forms of carborundum are useful for printmaking: Powder, Paint and Paper.

 Also called “wet and dry paper”, it is used to get a smooth finish on surfaces like car body panels before painting.

 When you stick it onto a printing plate it provides a flat even texture and is good to use as a base layer.Grit size Wet and dry comes in different grades which are described by a number that refers to the grit size.
 This represents the number of holes per linear inch in a sieve screen – they range from 40 (very coarse) to over 400 (very fine).

 40 – 60 = coarse80 – 100 = medium coarse 120 – 150 = medium 180 – 220 = fine 240 or more = very fine The grit size and grade are stamped on the back of each sheet.
 Sheets are normally 280 x 230 mm I find a good source of wet and dry paper is Poundland where you can buy packs of different grades for £1.
 If you would like more info on the technical aspects of carborundum production this is a good website; http://www.tygre.eu/cms/project/production